rahmad07g/MetaBlock-/README.md

 The dataset Metaverse Crypto Tokens Historical data, Top leading and buzzing metaverse tokens

-**MetaBlock!** adalah sebuah aplikasi sistem rekomendasi trading aset kripto untuk token Metaverse, berdasarkan profile resiko user (Low, Medium, High)..
+**MetaBlock!** is a crypto asset trading recommendation system application for Metaverse tokens, based on the user's risk profile (Low, Medium, High).

-## Latar Belakang
+## Introduction

 Our app provides AI-based recommendation system to invest in metaversal tokens.
 Problems that we are trying to solve include:
 Metaversal token has high volatility and AI may help in managing investment risk